 Avocado seeds look like they’re probably okay to consume, at least in the short-term, and they do appear to have nutritional benefits.
 But data on long-term safety simply isn’t there yet, and there are a lot of antioxidant-rich foods that are totally safe.
 Basically, proceed at your own risk.

-Some smoothie ingredients don’t need debating, like these 11 must-have smoothie ingredients.
-Or these eight surprising superfoods that will keep your gut happy.
+Some smoothie ingredients don’t need debating, like these eight surprising superfoods that will keep your gut happy.
+But you might not want to mix fruit and protein.
+Here’s why.